 Nomination and Selection Procedures

 - Nomination Protocol

 - Nominations will be solicited from the membership in the EERI Newsletter and by e-mail.
 Nominations will be requested before the year’s first meeting of the Honors Committee for the subsequent year’s award.

-- All nominations will be submitted in written or electronic format, with a brief justification, to the Executive Director and chair of the Honors Committee with the understanding that if nominees are selected for recommendation to the Board, then written citations (~ 1/2 page) will be requested.
+- All nominations will be submitted in written or electronic format, with a brief justification, using an online form with the understanding that if nominees are selected for recommendation to the Board, then written citations (~ 1/2 page) will be requested.

 - Upon receipt of nominations, nominators will receive a letter of appreciation from the Institute, but nominees will remain confidential pending formal selection and award of the honor.